 The data producer’s right was proposed by the Commission in the 2017 Communication on “Building a European Data Economy”, as one of several interventions at the core of addressing the issue of access to machine-generated data.

 The Communication, which preceded the current Data Strategy, had a similar stated goal of ensuring access to a rapidly growing pool of industrial data–produced for example by IoT technologies.
-It aimed to remove barriers to the movement of data, addressing legal uncertainties, increasing availability and use of data, and fostering new data business models.
+It aimed to remove barriers to the movement of data, addressing legal uncertainties, increasing availability and use of data, and foster new data business models.

 This new property right was proposed as one of many possible interventions for ensuring access to machine-generated data.
 This right, spelled out in the Communication, would consist of a right to use and authorize the use of non-personal data, granted to the ‘data producer’: owner or long-term user of the device.
 The rationale behind the right is to allocate property rights more effectively by establishing control over data generated by digital devices.